1960s Crystal & Brass Table Lamp

 Manufacturer: S.A.
 Boulanger, Liege, Belgium.

-Other versions: This 1960s crystal & brass table lamp was made in several variations.
+Other versions: This 1960s crystal & brass table lamp exists in several variations.

 This table lamp has a square crystal glass base resting on 4 lion feet.